STATEMENT OF PRINCIPLES

-The New Zealand Press Council was established as an industry self-regulatory body in 1972.
-Its main objective is to provide the public with an independent forum for resolving complaints involving the press.
-The Council is also concerned with promoting press freedom and maintaining the press in accordance with the highest professional standards.
+The main objective of the New Zealand Press Council, established as an industry self-regulatory body in 1972, is to provide the public with an independent forum for resolving complaints involving the newspapers, magazines and the websites of such publications.
+The Council is also concerned with promoting media freedom and maintaining the press in accordance with the highest professional standards.

-Editors have the ultimate responsibility for what appears in their publications, and to the standards of ethical journalism which the Council upholds.
+Editors have the ultimate responsibility for what appears in their publications, and for adherence to the standards of ethical journalism which the Council upholds.
 In dealing with complaints, the Council seeks the co-operation of editors and publishers.

 The following principles may be used by complainants when they wish to point the Council to the core of their complaint.
 However, a complainant may nominate other ethical grounds for consideration.